slyall/www-darkmere/content/linux.conf.au_guide.md

 If you normally carry laptop you should probably bring it.
 Also, bringing extra batteries is a good idea.
 Access to a power points is limited, and sometimes nil in the theatres.
-Many people bring extension cords and double adaptors or powerboards to try to get around this; it might work.
+Many people bring extension cords and double adaptors or power-boards to try to get around this; it might work.
 If you are from outside Australia then check to see what adapters you need to use the local power.

 If you do bring a laptop remember try not to spend all your time online